-Only those providers who can document their licensure, certification, background, education, training, experience, professional competence, health status, adherence to the ethics of their profession and Hospital and Medical Staff policies, good reputation, character, judgment, and ability to work with others shall be qualified for membership and/or clinical privileges.
-Additionally, to be considered for, and to obtain and to maintain membership, all initial providers must meet the requirements of any Medical Staff development plan adopted by the Board and in effect at the time of application and as may be amended from time to time.
-With the exception of Honorary Staff, only those providers who can continuously demonstrate or provide evidence of the following qualifications to the satisfaction of the MEC and Board will be eligible for appointment or reappointment and/or the granting of clinical privileges:
+Only those physicians, dentists, oral surgeons, podiatrists, and PHPs who can document their licensure, certification, background, education, training, experience, professional competence, health status, adherence to the ethics of their profession and Hospital and Medical staff policies, good reputation, character, judgment, and ability to work with others shall be qualified for Medical Staff membership and/or clinical privileges.
+Additionally, to be considered for and to obtain and to maintain membership, all applicants must meet the requirements of any Medical Staff development plan adopted by the Board and in effect at the time of application and as may be amended from time to time.
+With the exception of Honorary Staff, only those providers who can continuously demonstrate or provide evidence of the following qualifications to the satisfaction of the MEC and Board will be eligible for appointment or reappointment to the Medical Staff and/or the granting of clinical privileges: